INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 ### 8.2.2 INSPIRE Network service - Scenario 2

- - With the implementation of the Scenario 2, the [INSPIRE NS - Download Service TG] maps all INSPIRE metadata elements to the OGC capabilities elements, where applicable, and it relies on the ExtendedCapabilities section for the remaining elements.
+ - With the implementation of the Scenario 2, the [INSPIRE NS - Download Service TG] maps all INSPIRE metadata elements to the OGC capabilities elements, where applicable, and relies on the ExtendedCapabilities section for the remaining elements.
 - The data set metadata URL may point to a Discovery Service different from the national reference catalog.
 This may apply especially for federated Discovery Service catalogues.

 ### Requirement: \<wms:MetadataURL\> and \<wfs:MetadataURL\> elements